Glenn Shafer: Recognition

-He is designated as a Board of Governors Professor at Rutgers.
+Shafer is designated as a Board of Governors Professor at Rutgers.
 The University of Prague recognized him with an honorary doctorate.
 He has been a Fulbright Fellow and a Guggenheim Fellow.
+He was elected a Fellow of the Association for the Advancement of Artificial Intelligence in 1992.

 Personal life

-He is married to retired Princeton professor and artist Nell Irvin Painter.
+He is married to retired Princeton history professor, author, and artist Nell Irvin Painter.